 * Adjusted earnings $0.32/share vs est $0.20

-* U.S. full-service RevPAR rises 7 pct for hotels open at
+* U.S. full-service RevPAR rises 7 pct for hotels open at least one year

 * "Healthy U.S. occupancy" to support room rates - CEO

 * Shares rise as much as 8 pct to record high